 - Information on end users seeking researchers

 We find ways to engage end users (industry, policy-makers, third sector organisations) with research projects, encouraging collaboration.
 It’s a vital role, as end user engagement is a must when applying for research-led funding.

 ECCI also provides the SAGES network with marketing and communications support.

 SAGES Innovation Programme

-ECCI successfully delivered the SAGES Innovation Programme, a pioneering career enhancement opportunity for SAGES PhD students, between October 2017 and June 2018.
+ECCI successfully delivered the SAGES Innovation Programme, a pioneering career enhancement opportunity for SAGES PhD students, in 2017/18 and 2018/19.

-This impact report details the delivery and impact of key activities for both the students and the host organisations involved.
+This impact report for 2018/19 details the delivery and impact of key activities for both the students and the host organisations involved.

 “There are parts of the world that we know so little about, and so the excitement is about discovery.
 And that excitement should be shared not just with scientists, but with everyone.”
 SAGES Director, Mark Inall

 - University of Edinburgh

 - University of St Andrews